TchamdjaM/TchamdjaM/README.md

 **TchamdjaM/TchamdjaM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 --->

-- 🔭 I’m currently working on a Pandas Course website
+- 🔭 I’m currently working on harry potter character analysis with power BI
-- 🌱 I’m currently learning Power BI
+- 🌱 I’m currently learning machine learning
 - 📫 Reach me: www.linkedin.com/in/melissatchamdja
-- ⚡ Fun fact: My favorite cuisine is korea and thai street food
+- ⚡ Fun fact: My favorite cuisine is korea street food